Open menu

 2027: Cohort 5: Great Plains (Blue)

-Each regional cohort will include representative pairs from 9 communities, 9 states, and 2 Tribes.
-Although not pictured on the map below, U.S. territories will be included in this project with the regional cohort in Green and can recommend communities located within their territorial boundaries.
+NAWM and ASFPM have a goal for each regional cohort to include representative pairs from 9 communities, 9 states, and 2 Tribes.
+Although not pictured on the map above, U.S. territories will be included in this project with the regional cohort shown in green and can recommend communities located within their territorial boundaries.
 The state and territory pairs will be from the same state or territory in which the local community is located to facilitate relationship building.
 We anticipate that we will reach participants from 45 states and 10 Tribes.
+This is a "by invitation only" training, however, we are inviting nominations from interested communities and agencies.

 In addition to the five training workshops, there will be quarterly cohort calls and a ten-part webinar series on associated topics.
 The webinar recordings, materials and tools created for the training workshops, along with other information and resources on best practices, lessons learned, and relevant case studies will be posted online as they become available.